cosmos72/gomacro/doc/quasiquote.md

 	   return a(env) + b(env)
    }
    ```
-   The fast interpreter also performs type checking and type inference while creating this tree of closures.
+   The fast interpreter also performs type checking and type inference while "compiling" this tree of closures.

-   Statements (including declarations) are transformed a bit differently: each becomes a closure
+   Statements (including declarations) are "compiled", i.e. transformed, a bit differently: each one becomes
-   executing the statement in the interpreter, and returning the next statement to be executed.
+   a closure executing the statement in the interpreter, and returning the next closure to be executed.
    For example, `if x { foo() } else { bar() }` is transformed into something equivalent to:
    ```
    var x = resolve("x").(func(env *Env) bool)